top of page

 Julie M. Gentile in Mountain Pose standing on teal yoga mat outside with green trees and grass in the background

 The root standing pose of all standing yoga poses, Tadasana (Mountain Pose) is a simple yet mighty pose.
-One major benefit of the pose is that it helps you become more aware of your posture on the mat and in the world (where we spend the majority of our time).
+One major benefit of the pose is that it helps you become more aware of your posture on the mat and in the world (where we spend most of our time).

 Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for my Nourish Note newsletter.

 Mountain Pose was one of the first poses I learned when I began my yoga practice.
-I find that even after practicing it for more than a decade, the pose still feels fresh because there is always something new to pay attention to in it.
+I find that even after practicing it for more than 15 years, the pose still feels fresh because there is always something new to pay attention to.

 Practice Tadasana (Mountain Pose) to become as grounded as a mountain.